wordcampnepal/kaaryam/readme.txt

 == Description ==

-Kaaryam is a fast, lightweight WordPress theme for Full Site Editing, perfect for blogs, businesses, portfolios, creative agencies, and ideal for crafting stunning event websites.
-Experience speed optimization and unique layouts using the WordPress blocks editor.
+Kaaryam is a WordPress theme that is fast and lightweight, designed for Full Site Editing.
+It is perfect for blogs, businesses, portfolios, and creative agencies, and is ideal for creating stunning event websites.
+You can experience speed optimization and unique layouts using the WordPress blocks editor.

 == Installation ==